SecurityRunners/CloudCommotion/terraform/misconfigurations/aws_iam_role/oidc/README.md

-# OIDC Misconfiguration
+# Github Actions OIDC Misconfiguration

 This module creates a GitHub OIDC connector with AWS that is misconfigured to allow any GitHub action to assume it.
+This research has recently emerged by [Tinder Security Labs](https://medium.com/tinder/identifying-vulnerabilities-in-github-actions-aws-oidc-configurations-8067c400d5b8) in which major organizations were impacted through a simple misconfiguration.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements